What Do Students Expect from Online Courses?

 You’ll have direct access to rich sources of information to guide your ongoing development as an online instructor.

-What Do Students Want in Online Courses? will speak to you, no matter what discipline you teach or whether you work for a public or private institution.
+What Do Students Expect from Online Courses? will speak to you, no matter what discipline you teach or whether you work for a public or private institution.

 That’s because all educators face the challenge of encouraging students to take responsibility for their own learning.
 It’s especially important for online instructors to find ways to connect with and serve online students.